It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

-If you want to be at your best, follow these science-based tips and learn how to feel more awake with RISE.
+If you want to be at your best, follow these science-based tips and learn how to feel more awake.

-Abide by the first rule of optimal wakefulness (i.e., keep sleep debt low) and get enough sleep every night.
-To start, inventory your sleep environment and prime it for a good night's sleep.
+Follow the first rule of feeling more awake (i.e., keep sleep debt low) and get enough sleep every night.
+To start, check your sleep environment and prime it for a good night's sleep.